statmlben/CUHK-STAT3009/README.md

 ## 🌟 STAR

-If you think the notebooks are useful, please star the repo.
+If you find the materials useful, please star the repository.
 Thank you!